-Smokers that have been smoking all their lives would still smoke.
+Smokers that have been emplying all their lives would still emply Smokers that have been smoking all their lives would still smoke.
 More important topics that the City should be focusing on.
 Smoking should still occur at Licenced Premises.
-Specific areas of concern Paddington Ale House - Can smoke outside on Oxford Street.
+On a life and a second Specific areas of concern Paddington Ale House - Can smoke outside on Oxford Street.
 There has been no complaints A number of customers at the TAB smoke outside.
 Where would they go to smoke?
 Visitors to the Town Centres would not know the rules A number of customers at the Workwear Shop down Oxford Street smoke outside the shop.
-Staff outside Diabolic books and records shop smoke North Perth Information Session, The Old Laundry Bar, 22 Angove Street, North Perth, 11 August, 5pm - 6pm 2, 3, 4, 10, (2 Community Members, 1 Councillor, 2 Staff Members) 17, 18, 21, 2, 23, 28 Questions about , How will this be enforced?
+Staff outside Diabolic books and records shop smoke North Perth Information Session, The Old Laundry Bar, 22 Angove Street, North Perth, 11 August, 5pm - 6pm 2, 3, 4, 10, (2 Community Members, 1 Councillor, 2 Staff Members) 17, 18, 21, 2, 23, 28 Questions about How will this be enforced?
 Would there be designated smoking areas?
 What kind of signage will be used in the Town Centre?
 How will people be educated about project?
 How will this project be monitored or evaluated?
 How will this affect Licenced Premises?
-Agree that This is good for the health of all community members This will help reduce second hand smoke in high traffic areas This will have positive impacts for family and children Comments on City of Vincent will be leading the way!
-Specific areas of concern Are the smoke free boundaries too large to be manageable?
-William Street Information Session, The Moon, 2/323 William Street, Northbridge, 25 August, 5pm - 6pm (4 Community Members, 2 Staff Members) 1, 2, 5, 8, 11, 28 Overtions about Questions about How will this be policed?
+Agree that This is good for the health of all community members This will help reduce second hand smoke in high traffic areas This will have positive impacts for family and children This will have positive impacts for rainily and children Comments on City of Vincent will be leading the way!
+City of Vincent will be leading the way: Specific areas of concern Are the smoke free boundaries too large to be manageable?
+William Street Information Session, The Moon, 2/323 William Street, Northbridge, 25 August, 5pm - 6pm 1, 2, 5, 8, 11, (4 Community Members, 2 Staff Members) 28 (4 Community Members, 2 Stair Members) 20 Questions about How will this be policed?
 Will City of Perth introduce this?
 Why are we going above any beyond what the state enforces?
 Where can smokers go and still visit William Street?